 The details of this diverse history are complex.
 But the basic ideas are straightforward and powerful.
 According to most versions of natural law theory, we begin by recognizing certain good potentials of human nature (to be rational, social, loving, friendly, creative, free, responsible, kind, etc.).
 This recognition can come about just using our reason—we don’t need revelation from God or any mysterious capacities or talents.
 We then judge actions to be right if they facilitate the actualization of this potential and wrong if they thwart it.
 Action can then be both guided and judged by articulating natural moral laws that prescribe how we should act rather than just describe how we do act.
 These laws, being grounded in our shared humanity, are universal (they would apply everywhere at all times), objective (not only a matter of personal or cultural opinion), and intelligible (capable of being rationally understood either immediately or after careful consideration).
 Once we have natural laws we can use them to justify natural rights.
 Natural rights will be those things that are essential to us if we are to realize our good natural potentials.
 Natural rights, just like natural laws, are not contingent on the decisions of a particular society like civil rights are.
-Rather, they are inalienable and necessary if our natural potentials are to be actualized at all (if you want a more thorough overview of natural law theory, go here.
-If you want to consider a set of objections and responses to natural law theory, go here).
+Rather, they are inalienable and necessary if our natural potentials are to be actualized at all (if you want a more thorough overview of natural law theory, go here).